Osksvn/WeatherWebsite/README.md

 2. Fork or download the repository

-3. In the folder of the repository, type in "npm i" in the cmd or any other shell.
+3. In the cmd or any other shell, navigate inside the folder of the project and type in "npm i".

 4. type in "node app.js" in the cmd.